 Fear makes us angry.

 And friends, when we’re feeling afraid, how are we dealing with it?
 Are we gasping unyieldingly for our own breath, or are we reaching for the only one who IS breath?

 After my panic attack subsided I was able to connect these dots — that God IS breath — yet so many of us feel he is unreachable, unknown, or completely absent.
 And I get it.
 When tragedy happens it’s easy to ask, Where were you God?!!?!
 But I was reminded recently of what Paul said to the Athenians in Acts 17 when he came across one of their shrines labeled, “To an Unknown God”.

 He said: God can be known…but he is not found in a custom-made shrine (or in a political affiliation, ideology, the suburbs or in Super Target).
 He also doesn’t need us going around running his errands for him because he can take care of himself (v 24, MSG).
 Ah!
 So convicting.
 Stop carrying the world on your shoulders, Jonna!

 Furthermore, “God gives LIFE AND BREATH to everything, and he satisfies every need…His purpose [is] for the nations to seek after [him] and perhaps feel their way toward him and find him — though he is not far from any one of us.
 For in him we live and move and exist” (v25; 27-28, NLT).

 Dang this is good.
-So what does it mean for us today?
+So what does this mean for us today?

 In short, God is saying, KNOW ME…and radically CHANGE your lives (v 30, MSG, paraphrased).
-If we are too consumed by our own emotions, though, we will miss the opportunity to do this.
-We will miss the opportunity to partner with God in the fight for LIFE!
+If we are too consumed by our own emotions, we will miss this opportunity.
+We will miss the chance to partner with God in the fight for LIFE!